Kittensx/Simple_KES/README.md

 This scheduler is highly configurable, supports structured randomization, and was built for developers and users who want fine-tuned control or experimental behavior beyond standard sampling techniques.

 ---
+## Supported Stable Diffusion Projects (so far)
+ - Automatic A1111 (for install click on 'A1111 - simple_kes' then follow the installation instructions
+---

 ## 🚀 Features